DigitalBerg Virtual Private Servers for WordPress: A Complete Guide to Faster, More Reliable WordPress Hosting

 Understanding DDoS: A Persistent Security Challenge

-Distributed Denial of Service (DDoS) attacks continue to represent a significant threat to organizations of all sizes in 2026.
+Distributed Denial of Service (DDoS) attacks continue to represent a significant threat to organisations of all sizes in 2026.
 These attacks aim to overwhelm network, server, or application resources by flooding them with illegitimate traffic from multiple sources.
 Attackers leverage botnets, IoT vulnerabilities, and sophisticated evasion techniques, making DDoS threats increasingly difficult to mitigate.
 The consequences range from prolonged downtime and lost revenue to reputational damage and regulatory penalties.

 Modern DDoS Attack Vectors